arvinzzq/zrototype/README.md

 ### Demo

-⚠️ If code compression is turn on, the name of function is the compressed name.
+⚠️ If code compression is turn on, the name of function is the compressed name.

 ```javascript
 import Zrototype from 'zrototype';